briankennedy1/FACQ/README.md

 This repo contains resources, answers, and comments to questions commonly encountered when working through the curriculum.

-The structure of the repo is:
-layer 1: phases,
-layer 2: units,
-layer 3: weeks,
+The directory structure of the repo is: layer 1: phases, layer 2: units, layer 3: weeks,